Cycling Grimselpass from Innertkirchen

 Ride 26.7 kilometers gaining 1,540 meters at 5.8% average grade.

-This is one of the Big Four in the neighborhood which includes Furdapass, Nufenenpass, and the incomparable Gotthard Pass.
+Grimselpass is a key player in the Andermatt Cycling Region and is one of the Big Four in the neighborhood which includes Furdapass, Nufenenpass, and the incomparable Gotthard Pass.
 This side of Grimselpass is to the west of the Furkapass-Gotthard Pass-Nufenenpass-Grimselpass route.
 If one were into an extreme cycling day, you could do the uber-challenging Grimsel-Furka-Gotthard-Nufenen-Grimsel loop (180 kilometers, 6,625 meters).
 If you do this route, please notify us as we’d love to report it here.

 Start the climb in Innertkirchen (2018 population 1,063).

-Life in this region dates back to the middle ages -- Roman coins and a Roman rest station have been discovered there.
+Life in this region dates back to the middle ages -- Roman coins and a Roman rest station have been discovered here.
 The first hydroelectric plant was built in the area in the 1920s.

 Grimselpass was featured in the 2007 Tour de Suisse as a mountain top finish at Stage 7, on June 22, 2007 (Ulrichen to Grimselpass 125.7 km).
 The stage was won by Vladimir Gusev (RUS).